How to Read Your Meter

 Your electric meter is a precise device that records the units of electricity (kilowatt-hours) used in your home.

 Correctly reading your electric meter can be confusing for a variety of reasons.
+(For reading digital meters, see the link to the right.)

 First, most residential electric meters have five dials, but some may have only four.
 Then, the dial hands don’t all turn in the same direction – some rotate clockwise while others rotate counterclockwise because of internal gearing (see illustration below).